 Managers who include employees in setting goals and give them the autonomy to execute on them can significantly improve their productivity.

 3. Encourage Team Empathy

-In Smarter Faster Better : The Secrets of Productivity in Life and Business, author Charles Duhigg describes the story of how Google improved their team performance through “Project Aristotle,” an extensive research into team productivity.
+In Smarter Faster Better: The Secrets of Productivity in Life and Business, author Charles Duhigg describes the story of how Google improved their team performance through “Project Aristotle,” an extensive research project analyzing team productivity.

 Teams that encouraged members to listen to one another and show sensitivity to each others needs performed the best.

-By maximizing time efficiencies, promoting employee autonomy and team empathy, managers can build a workplace culture that encourages long term productivity and satisfaction.
+By maximizing time efficiencies and promoting employee autonomy and team empathy, managers can build a workplace culture that encourages long term productivity and satisfaction.